Mysterious Alchemy – The Aging of Wine

 Michael Vilim is an Austin-based restaurateur with two first-class restaurants: Mirabelle and Castle Hill Cafe.
 He also serves on the Board of Directors for The Wine and Food Foundation of Texas, a charitable organization that supports scholarships for deserving culinary students and grants for deserving educational projects. http://www.winefoodfoundation.org/

-Stay tuned….Tomorrow will we have Part 2 of Michael Vilim’s Guest Blog Post:
+Stay tuned….Tomorrow will we have Part 3 of this Guest Blog Post: